numba/numba/docs/source/developer/repomap.rst

 - ``MANIFEST.in`` - Distutils packaging instructions
 - ``requirements.txt`` - Pip package requirements, not used by conda
 - ``versioneer.py`` - Handles automatic setting of version in installed package from git tags
 - ``.flake8`` - Preferences for code formatting.
-Files should be fixed and removed from exception list as time allows.
+Files should be fixed and removed from the exception list as time allows.
 - ``buildscripts/condarecipe.local`` - Conda build recipe
-- ``buildscripts/remove_unwanted_files.py`` - Helper script to clean up files.
+- ``buildscripts/remove_unwanted_files.py`` - Helper script to remove files that will not compile under Python 2.
 Used by build recipes.
 - ``buildscripts/condarecipe_clone_icc_rt`` - Recipe to build a standalone icc_rt package.
-Not used anymore?

 Continuous Integration